deanthoms/GT_Final_Project/README.md

 1. Where do we get our test and training data?
 2. Do we have a balanced data?
 3. What are our features: all words?
 Top occurring terms?
-4. How we captures those feature?
+4. How do we capture those feature?
-5. What application can we use the model for?
+5. What application(s) can we use the model for?

 * Datasets
 https://www.kaggle.com/c/twitter-sentiment-analysis2/data

 * Results:
-The data scrapped from the latest twitter from 10 politicians, celebrities.
-The model evaluates and predict the twits to positive or negative categories.
+The data scraps from the latest twitter from 10 politicians, celebrities.
+The model evaluates and predicts the twits to positive or negative categories.

 ![ML models Comparison](images/ml_model_comparison.JPG)
 ![Classification Report Output](images/output.JPG)